matja/bitcoin-tool/README.md

-Simple tool in C to convert Bitcoin keys to addresses.
+Simple tool in C to convert Bitcoin keys to addresses, and various other type conversions.

 Disclaimer: THIS CODE IS EXPERIMENTAL, IT IS PROBABLY BUGGY.
 PLEASE DO NOT TRUST YOUR BITCOINS WITH IT.
 IT IS EASY TO MAKE AN IRREVERSIBLE MISTAKE AND SEND YOUR BITCOINS TO A ADDRESS WITH NO WAY OF GETTING THEM BACK.

-Compile with `make`
+Compile with `make`.

-I created this I couldn't find a offline tool or library able to create addresses from Bitcoin private keys, and as a learning exercise in ECDSA.
+I created this because I couldn't find an offline tool or library able to create addresses from Bitcoin private keys, and as a learning exercise in Bitcoin address formats and ECDSA.

 Some day I'd like to replace the dependancy on OpenSSL with my own implementation of ECDSA.

 The option names are a little verbose but I wanted to make it clear exactly what each one is referring to, especially when it is possible to make a costly mistake.

+I've tried to add as much sanity checking as possible, to remove the scope for errors and misinterpretation of data.
+This sometimes boreders on the
+annoying: if the file for --input-file contains more data than is expected, it'll tell you off about that.

 ### Command-line options

-    --input-type : Input data type, can be one of : private-key     : ECDSA private key
-        public-key      : ECDSA public key
-        public-key-sha  : SHA256(public key)
-        public-key-rmd  : RIPEMD160(SHA256(public key))
-        address         : Bitcoin address (version + hash)
+    --input-type : Input data type, can be one of : private-key     : 32 byte ECDSA private key private-key-wif : 37/38 byte ECDSA private key in wallet import format public-key      : 33/65 byte ECDSA public key public-key-sha  : 32 byte SHA256(public key) hash public-key-rmd  : 20 byte RIPEMD160(SHA256(public key)) hash address         : 21 byte Bitcoin address (prefix + hash)

     --input-format : Input data format, can be one of : raw             : raw binary data
         hex             : hexadecimal encoded
-        base58check     : Base58Check encoded
+        base58          : Base58 encoded (almost never used in the wild) base58check     : Base58Check encoded

-    --output-type   Output data type, can be one of : private-key     : ECDSA private key
+    --output-type   Output data type, can be any one of those used for --input-type, or additionally :
-        public-key      : ECDSA public key
-        public-key-sha  : SHA256(public key)
-        public-key-rmd  : RIPEMD160(SHA256(public key))
-        address         : Bitcoin address (version + hash) all             : all output types as type:value
+        all             : all output types, as type:value pairs, most of which are never used, probably for good reason.

-    --output-format Output data format, can be one of : raw             : raw binary data
+    --output-format Output data format, can be any one of those used for --input-format
-        hex             : hexadecimal encoded
-        base58check     : Base58Check encoded

-    --input         Specify input data - can be raw data, private key, public or address --input-file    Specify input file name
+    --input         Specify input data on command line --input-file    Specify input file name.
+File size must be exactly what is expected for the corresponding --input-type.

 ### Examples